-If your company is running email campaigns for Christmas, your brand’s impact will face fierce competition among the masses.
-However, with a predicted 11.8% increase in online spending compared to last year, the opportunity to engage your audience and signpost them directly to your website is one not to be missed.
-In order to stand out from the crowd, it is crucial to plan your email marketing with close attention.
+I imagine your company will be running email campaigns for Christmas.
+In which case, your brand’s impact will face fierce competition among the masses, and the opportunity to engage your audience and signpost them directly to your website will be challenging.

-Your subject line is the first point of contact your brand has with your audience so its composition shouldn’t be left as an after-thought.
-The subject should provide a suggestion of what is to come, without giving too much away; Return Path data suggests 65 characters is the ideal length to plan with.
+Your subject line is the first point of contact your brand has with your audience, so its composition shouldn’t be left as an afterthought.
+The subject should suggest what is to come without giving too much away; Return Path data suggests 65 characters is the ideal length to plan with.

-It is important to keep in mind that the device and email client used affects how much of the subject line is available to view; structuring the line so that CTAs appear first ensures even narrower screen-users won’t miss the key message.
+It is crucial to remember that the device and email client used affects how much of the subject line is available to view; structuring the line so that CTAs appear first ensures even narrower screen users won’t miss the key message.

-When first impressions are make or break, your content needs to be well optimised within the dimensions of the email; if the reader is not able to state the email’s purpose when viewing the space ‘above the fold’, interest can quickly dwindle.
-With a finite amount of time to deliver the right message, your text should be concise and relevant, and call to actions clear.
+When first impressions are make or break, your content needs to be well optimised within the dimensions of the email; if the reader cannot state the email’s purpose when viewing the space ‘above the fold’, interest can quickly dwindle.
+With a finite amount of time to deliver the right message, your text should be concise and relevant and call to actions clear.

 Unsure how to say it?
 Consider letting the visuals do a share of the talking to gratify short attention spans.
 Do be careful not to build an email that is one whole image, however, as this will often see your email detected as spam.